 - We will advocate for children and retain a clear focus on the importance of their learning, progress and achievement.

 - We will work in partnership with parents and carers and recognise that it is the shared responsibility of all adults to support children in reaching their potential.

 - We will actively engage with any and all agencies to secure support for children and families.

 - We will always be aspirational and have high expectations of children, parents, carers, school staff, school governors and partners.

 The barriers to learning that children face are wide ranging and sometimes complex.
 The list below is not exhaustive, and we will always seek to retain a solution focussed and innovative approach to all situations.
 The following are potential barriers to learning: Medical Needs, Additional Learning Needs (for example SEND), Attendance & Punctuality, and Readiness for Learning / Vulnerability.

-Please find our Special Educational Needs (SEND) Information Report and our SEND policy below.
+Please find the Special Educational Needs (SEND) Information Report, SEND Policy and Accessibility Plan below.
 If you have any questions please do not hesitate to get in contact.
-Our Special Educational Needs Co-Ordinator (SENCO) is Sarah Collingham who is also part of our Senior Leadership Team.

 Parents and carers can access a range of groups that offer practical advice and support with parenting.
 Sheffield City Council deliver programmes that are evidence based, tried and tested.
 The content is written by professional psychologists who have conducted years of research into what works to manage behaviours and difficulties that we can all face as parents.

 Everyone has busy lives and we are all different.
 There are different types of groups you can access depending on your needs and at times to suit you: www.sheffield.gov.uk/home/social-care/positive-parenting

 Please see below for further links which parents/carers may find useful.